jlightstone/cs_project/README.md

 ![Compare MAE](https://github.com/hoangtung167/cx4240/blob/master/Graphs/Compare%20MAE%20Linear%20Polynomial.png)

-To yield better results, we decided to turn more complex modeling methods including Decision Trees, Random Forest, and LGB Classifier.
+To yield better results, we decided to turn more complex modeling methods including a Support Vector Machine, Neural Network, Decision Trees, Random Forest, and LGB Classifier.
 These models are addressed in the next subsection.

 #### Linear and Polynomial Regression Analysis
 <details><summary>CLICK TO EXPAND</summary>